How Credit Scores Impact Your Mortgage

 It honestly depends on the loan program.

-Government loans, such as FHA and VA, are nowhere near as sensitive as Conventional loans to credit scores.
-This means a lower score does not necessarily result in a substantially higher interest rate on an FHA or VA loan.
+Government loans, such as FHA and VA loans, are nowhere near as sensitive as Conventional loans to credit scores.
+This means a lower score does not necessarily result in a substantially higher interest rate on a FHA loan or VA loan.
 On a Conventional loan, it may.

 For example, 15-year mortgage rates on Conventional loans are not credit-score sensitive.
 This means scores of 800 and 620, which is the minimum, will get the same interest rate on a 15-year mortgage when it comes to buying a home.